Katie Anderson's Japan Study Trip

 If you’re ready to take your understanding of organizational excellence and lean management to the next level, there’s no experience like immersing yourself in the Japanese kaizen mindset and culture on Katie Anderson’s executive Japan Study Trips.

-You will get a curated, insider access to diverse companies and unique cultural experiences that will revitalize your energy and deepen your knowledge of what it takes to create a successful culture of continuous improvement, innovation, and customer focus.
+You get a curated, insider access to diverse companies and unique cultural experiences that will revitalize your energy and deepen your knowledge of what it takes to create a successful culture of continuous improvement, innovation, and customer focus.

 Don’t miss out on the learning experience of a lifetime!